molon/jsoniterpb/README.md

 Replacement of Protojson over Jsoniter Extension

 ### Features
-- Most of the features are the same as protojson
+- Handle any type of object, not just `proto.Message`, to get a consistent format even with nested uses
-- Support for objects that do not implement `proto.Message`
+- Most of the features are the same as `protojson`, like `oneof/jsonName/64intToStr/CheckUT8/...`
 - Support more fuzzy decode methods
 - Better performance